jitsi/handbook/docs/dev-guide/iframe.md

     // failure
 });
 ```
-**NOTE: The format of the invitees in the array depends on the invite service used for the deployment.**
+**NOTE: The invitee format in the array depends on the invite service used for the deployment.**

 You can remove the embedded Jitsi Meet Conference using the following function:

 ```javascript
 api.dispose();
 ```

-NOTE: Jitsi recommends removing the before the page is unloaded.
+**NOTE: Jitsi recommends removing the conference before the page is unloaded.**

 [config.js]: https://github.com/jitsi/jitsi-meet/blob/master/config.js
 [interface_config.js]: https://github.com/jitsi/jitsi-meet/blob/master/interface_config.js